caseycesari/phl-bidder/README.md

 ## Useage

-You must provide the script with the contract ID, which can be found on the New Contract Opportunities of eContract Philly.
+Provide the script with the contract ID, which can be found on the New Contract Opportunities page (which can't actually be directly linked too) of eContract Philly.

+The script runs from the command line.
 For example:

     $ node bidder.js 21121001155202